tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 As a buyer you can send a new purchase order to Tradecloud.

-When the `/order-integration/order` API method returns HTTP status code 200, the order was successfully queued to be processed by Tradecloud.
-Processing takes usually less then a second, after which to order is available in the portal and is forwarded to the supplier ERP integration.

 {% hint style="info" %}
 After processing the order lines will have order process status `Issued`
 {% endhint %}